Protecting Your AC System from Salt Water

 Air conditioners are expensive pieces of equipment, and maintaining the system is important for protecting your investment.
 In Florida, there’s no avoiding the salty air – and everyone needs an air conditioner – so you may be asking a common HVAC question: what can I do to protect my air conditioner from salt air?
 There a few things that homeowners can do to protect their systems!
 You can schedule regular maintenance with your favorite Brevard HVAC company, have a professional install your AC system in a protected location, and purchase a coastal AC system designed for life by the sea.

-Salt water damage from living by the ocean means massive system corrosion, damage over time, and cut your system’s lifespan in half.
+Saltwater damage from living by the ocean means massive system corrosion over time, and it can even cut your system’s lifespan in half.
 And don’t get us started on all the extra repairs.
 Taking a few extra steps can save you a ton of time and money every single year.

 Regular Maintenance is the First Step